KoyFC/Advent-of-Code-2024/README.md

 ## 📜 Description

-**Advent of Code** is a series of daily programming challenges published every year from December 1st to 25th.
-Created by [Eric Wastl](https://adventofcode.com/), this annual event offers problems that range from basic concepts to more complex challenges, making it perfect for learning, practicing, and enjoying programming.
+[**Advent of Code**](https://adventofcode.com/) is a series of daily programming challenges published every year from December 1st to 25th.

 This repository contains my solutions to the **Advent of Code 2024** problems.
 Each day is represented by a problem, organized in numbered folders.